BlueFire Wilderness Therapy Instructors inspire and guide struggling teens to a place of self-discovery and personal resolve to achieve great success.

 Head & Assistant Field Instructors Head and Assistant Field Instructors will lead groups in multi-day hiking expeditions and outings that combine an academic curriculum, primitive living and outdoor skills, service learning, volunteer work, and adventure activity that includes mountain biking, rock climbing, canoeing and rafting, horseback riding, snow shoeing and cross country skiing.
 Compensation includes a competitive wage, benefits, and regular work related trainings and professional development opportunities.
 A flexible 2-week on, 2-week off schedule allows for travel, adventure and fun on your time off.
 Applicants must be at least 21 years of age with a high school diploma or GED.
 While not required, previous experience in backcountry living/travel, winter camping and outdoor adventure activities is preferred.

 Everything we do in a BlueFire day is purposeful.
 We are teaching life’s lessons and skills that they can take with them on their life’s journey.

-Full-Time, Permanent Career Openings
+Career Job Openings

 The Therapist ensures that mental health treatment services are provided in a way that maximizes client independence and family empowerment and provides individual and group counseling services to assist individuals in achieving more effective personal, social, and educational development and adjustment.
 The Therapist will also supervise the work of field staff; may provide input for consideration in professional development and training; participates in evaluations of field instructor performance related to the clinical component of the program to assist in determining salary increases and promotions.
 Applicant must have a Master’s degree from accredited school in social work, psychology, counseling or related field, licensed LCSW or MFT (Milieu therapist work under a licensed therapist), Crisis Prevention Institute’s NVCI Training within past 12 months, minimum of two years of experience with inpatient, outpatient, and/or mental health care, and direct clinical and case management experience.